Wild's Kevin Fiala: 'I feel I'm going to be the same player'

 Major factor

-While his individual skills were on display — like that overtime winner in Anaheim — Fiala has frequently pointed out the support he had on the ice was helpful in his surge, and the Wild was presenting a five-man attack in the offensive zone.
+While his individual skills were on display — such as that overtime winner in Anaheim — Fiala has frequently pointed out the support he had on the ice was helpful in his surge, and the Wild was presenting a five-man attack in the offensive zone.

 Not only were forwards chasing down pucks and closing gaps, but the defense joined the push — pressure that led to sustained quality time in the offensive zone.
 Considering the results — an 8-4 record — this approach worked without making the Wild too vulnerable defensively.